London, England, 1824

 Consider almost any work of Dickens and you'll find marvellous characters brought together by slowly developing narrative structures.
 For readers today, the temptation is to skim through many of Dickens's pages to find "what happens next".
 Collins's characters may be less memorable, but their lives are beset by conflict, twisting fates, sudden reversals and bewitching mystery.
 Today it seems obvious that the ideal for a writer is to strive for both: great characters in a great, involving story.

 Collins's first published novel, Antonina (1850), is a floridly written historical novel of the Roman Empire that's deservedly forgotten today, along with his early memoirs, travelogue and short fiction.

 But his second published novel, Basil (1852), shows the early development of his style that was to flower in his masterpieces.
 Basil has the mystique, the teasing style, the shifting points of views, and some epistolary narrative.
 Most of all, it has the (then) shocking subject matters of sexuality and adultery.
-Collins's rhythm may be off, some of his plot twists may be a little awkward, and the revelations solving the mystery perhaps come too quickly and easily.
-But you can see he's on the way to developing what would become known as sensation fiction.
+The rhythms may be off, some of the plot twists may be a little awkward, and the revelations solving the mystery perhaps come too quickly and easily.
+But you can see Collins is on the way to developing what would become known as sensation fiction.